Panarin, Vatrano help Rangers beat Penguins 5-2 in Game 2

 Shesterkin was down on the ice for several minutes following a collision with Pittsburgh’s Jeff Carter as the goalie was trying to get back in position from behind the net with about two minutes left.

-The Rangers took a 2-1 lead during a power play early in the second period when Adam Fox’s slap shot through traffic was deflected by Strome in front and through Domingue’s skates at 2:59.
+The Rangers took a 2-1 lead during a power play early in the second period when Adam Fox’s slap shot through traffic was deflected by Strome in front at 2:59.

-Kreider pushed the Rangers’ lead to 3-1.
-He deflected Frank Vatrano’s point shot past Domingue for his second goal of the series at 7:54.
+Kreider pushed the Rangers’ lead to 3-1 when he deflected Frank Vatrano’s point shot past Domingue for his second of the series at 7:54.

 The Rangers outshot the Penguins 14-11 in a fast-paced and physical first period.

-Copp got the Rangers on the scoreboard first again as he got a pass from Panarin and quickly fired a shot past Domingue from the inside edge of the right circle at 6:50.
+Copp got the Rangers on the scoreboard first as he got a pass from Panarin and scored from the inside edge of the right circle at 6:50.
 It was his second goal of the series.

-Guentzel tied it with his third of the series after a turnover by the Rangers in the neutral zone.
-Guentzel got the rebound of a shot by Marcus Pettersson in front and fired a slap shot past Shesterkin at 8:52.
+Guentzel tied it with his third of the series as he fired a slap shot off the rebound of a shot by Marcus Pettersson past Shesterkin at 8:52.

+“Every time we seemed to get some momentum going, we gave it back to them and we can’t keep doing that,” Gallant said.
+“We have to play better, stronger hockey in our D zone.”

 MILESTONES